THE EBRE LANGUAGE –

 There are 21 letters in the Ebre alphabet.
 They correspond to the 21 energy centers that are part of every living being in the universe.
 The letters look and sound similar to modern Hebrew letters except:

-- A few letters are not in the right order.
+- A few letters are not in a different order.

 Masculine and feminine.
 The letters alternate between masculine and feminine letters.

 Hard and soft sounds.
 The masculine letters have a harder sound, while the feminine letters have a softer sound.
-Since masculine and feminine letters alternate, the sounds also alternate.
+Since masculine and feminine letters alternate, the hard and soft sounds also alternate.

 Consonants.
 Most Ebre words contain two or three consonants.
 The words are arranged into sentences and paragraphs, just like in English and in modern Hebrew.